nlon982/BigFramework/README.md

 # BigFramework
 A framework to quickly make node setups / configure parameters in Houdini.
+To those unfamiliar with [Python Scripting in Houdini](https://www.sidefx.com/docs/houdini/hom/hou/index.html), this is something you can put in a Houdini shelftool (or anywhere else that uses Houdini's Python API, which is the module 'hou') and make use of.

 Walkthrough: https://imgur.com/a/kyAnCXC